MahmoudSamir0/project-terraform-gcp-gke-infrastructure/README.md

 Before this module can be used on a project, you must ensure that the following pre-requisites are fulfilled:

 1. Terraform and kubectl are [installed](#software-dependencies) on the machine where Terraform is executed.
-2. The Service Account you execute the module with has the right [permissions](#configure-a-service-account).
-3. The Compute Engine and Kubernetes Engine APIs are [active](#enable-apis) on the project you will launch the cluster in.
+2. The Compute Engine and Kubernetes Engine APIs are [active](#enable-apis) on the project you will launch the cluster in.

 ### Software Dependencies
 #### Kubectl